Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Methodology

 While the assumption of independent, normally distributed uncertainties often holds reasonably well in low-resolution or low-precision datasets where noise is typically dominated by photon noise and correlations are less apparent, it intrinsically assumes that all data points and their uncertainties are independent, and that the noise is Gaussian \citep{andrae_dos_2010}.
 This assumption breaks down in the presence of underlying correlations, which can arise not only from instrumental systematics and data reduction choices \citep[e.g.,][]{schlawin_jwst_2020, ih_understanding_2021, holmberg_exoplanet_2023}, but also from missing or incomplete physics in the forward model.
 In the latter case, residuals may exhibit structured deviations where the model fails to fully capture the observed spectrum, resulting in correlated noise that violates the standard likelihood assumptions.

 To account for these correlations, we include a Gaussian process (GP) in our retrieval framework (Figure~\ref{fig:retrievals_how_do_they_work}).
-A GP is defined by two components: a mean function, $m(\lambda)$, which in our case corresponds to the modeled atmospheric spectrum, and a covariance matrix, $\mathbf{C}$, which captures correlations between data points and is constructed from one or more parametric kernel functions, $\mathbf{k}$, each with associated hyperparameters \citep{rasmussen_gaussian_2005}.
-Each element $\mathbf{C}_{ij}$ quantifies the covariance between data points $i$ and $j$, while the diagonal elements $\mathbf{C}_{ii}$ represent the white noise variance at each wavelength bin.
+A GP is defined by two components: a mean function, $\mathbf{m}{(\lambda)}$, which in our case corresponds to the modeled atmospheric spectrum, and a covariance matrix, $\mathbf{C}$, which captures correlations between any two input points and is wholly defined by one or more parametric kernel functions $K$ that are defined over an infinite domain.
+These kernels are each defined by their associated hyperparameters \citep{rasmussen_gaussian_2005}.

+Each element in the matrix $\mathbf{C}_{ij}$ quantifies the covariance between data points $i$ and $j$, while the diagonal elements $\mathbf{C}_{ii}$ additionally represent the white noise variance at each wavelength bin.
 When noise is uncorrelated and well-characterized, the off-diagonal terms vanish, and the standard Gaussian likelihood is recovered.
 A global kernel captures long-range correlations across the entire spectrum, whereas local kernels can be used to model confined regions exhibiting strongly correlated residuals.
 Figure~\ref{fig:covariance} shows a visual example of a covariance matrix that includes both global and local kernels.

 We incorporate this covariance matrix directly into the likelihood function \citep[e.g.,][]{gibson_gaussian_2012, czekala_constructing_2015}.
 In this case, Equation~\ref{eq:chisq} becomes